rahiqalmakhtum/QA-Portfolio/README.md

 ### 🔹 OpenCart – Manual Testing
 🛍️ E-commerce site tested for core flows like login, registration, cart, and checkout.

-- ✅ Login & Authentication – Completed
+- ✅ Login – Completed
-- 🔄 Registration – In Progress
+- ✅ Registration – In Progress
+- 🔄 Forgot Password - In Progress
 - 🕒 Other modules – Planned

 📄 Files: